Hassan al-Turabi: Imprisonment and later years

 In an interview on 17 May 2008, al-Turabi described the JEM's attack on Khartoum as "positive" and said that there was "so much misery in Darfur, genocidal measures actually".
 He also said that the JEM attack could spark more unrest.

 On 12 January 2009, al-Turabi called on Bashir to surrender himself to the International Criminal Court for the sake of the country, while holding Bashir politically responsible for war crimes in Darfur.
-(He later changed his position and opposes Bashir turning himself in.)
-He was then arrested on 14 January and held in prison for two months (until 8 March) at the Kober Prison before being moved to Port Sudan prison.

-During this time members of his family expressed concern about his health (he is 75) and his being held in solitary confinement at least some of the time.
+(He later changed his position and opposed Bashir turning himself in.)
+He was then arrested on 14 January and held in prison for two months (until 8 March) at the Kobar Prison before being moved to Port Sudan prison.
+During this time members of his family expressed concern about his health and his being held in solitary confinement at least some of the time.
 Amnesty International also released a statement about al-Turabi's arrest on 16 January, describing it as "arbitrary" and politically motivated.
 Noting al-Turabi's advanced age and his need for medication and a special diet.
 The Sudanese Media Centre reported on 19 January that al-Turabi would be put on trial for his alleged assistance to the JEM.

 On 8 March, he was released only days after the International Criminal Court issued an arrest warrant against Omar al-Bashir.
 On 11 April 2009, the PCP called for the creation of a transitional government to lead Sudan to the planned 2010 election, and al-Turabi suggested that he would not stand as a candidate due to his advanced age; he emphasized the importance of leadership coming from younger generations and said that he did not have enough energy to run.
-In April al-Turabi was stopped at Khartoum airport and prevented from travelling to Paris for medical tests despite having obtained permission to travel from the interior ministry.
+In April al-Turabi was stopped at Khartoum International Airport and prevented from travelling to Paris for medical tests despite having obtained permission to travel from the interior ministry.

-Al-Turabi announced on 2 January 2010 that the PCP had designated his deputy, Abdallah Deng Nhial, as its candidate for the 2010 presidential election.
-Al-Turabi was again arrested in mid May 2010, but was released on 1 July 2010.
+al-Turabi announced on 2 January 2010 that the PCP had designated his deputy, Abdallah Deng Nhial, as its candidate for the 2010 presidential election. al-Turabi was again arrested in mid May 2010, but was released on 1 July 2010.

-On 18 January 2011, security forces arrested Hassan al-Turabi from Khartoum, presumably at the wake of the recent instability in Sudan’s politics.
-Al-Turabi commented on the recent price rises in Sudan stating it could result at a "popular uprising" if the unrealistic rises were not reversed.
-He added that the governments including that of Sudan should take lessons from the recent events in Tunisia.
+On 18 January 2011, security forces arrested al-Turabi in Khartoum, presumably due to the recent instability of Sudan’s politics. al-Turabi commented on the recent price rises in Sudan stating it could result at a "popular uprising" if the unrealistic rises were not reversed.
+He added that the government should take lessons from the recent Tunisian Revolution.